csgillespie/efficientR/main.md

 Another capability that RStudio has is excellent debugging support.
-Rather than re-invent the wheel, would like to direct interested readers to the [RStudio website](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).
+Rather than re-invent the wheel, we would like to direct interested readers to the [RStudio website](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).

 #### Exercises {-}